Pluggable-Transports/Pluggable-Transports-website/_pages/implement/go.md

 {% include toc icon="file-text" %}

+The following is an excerpt from 2018 by Dr. Brandon Wiley, The Operator Foundation

 Transports that implement the PT 2.0 Go API (see the [PT2 spec](/spec/)) provide a “virtual network interface” that can be used instead of Go’s net.Conn API for sending and receiving traffic over the network.
 When using these transports, the application data is transformed so as to be resistant to blocking.

 Before we get started writing code, let’s look at the required interfaces.
 These interfaces can be found in the PT 2.0 Go API specification, as well as in the [*shapeshifter-transports*](https://github.com/OperatorFoundation/shapeshifter-transports) Go library (in the [*base*](https://github.com/OperatorFoundation/shapeshifter-transports/blob/master/transports/base/base.go) package).